 A variety of symmetrical and asymmetrical massings can be used when laying out an Oak Knoll home.
 First, it is important to determine the building orientation based on lot conditions.
-Typically, this will be perpendicular to the street.
+Typically, this will either be perpendicular or parallel to the street.